 All homes are at risk of condensation, particularly through the winter months.
 Excess condensation in your home can lead to problems such as mould growth, which can affect your health and the health of your home.
 Small amounts of condensation are not usually a problem, and there are some everyday things we can all do to help prevent it.

-This webpage and our corresponding leaflet are designed to share some practical advice that will help you manage condensation and maintain a healthy home.
-We’ll also share information on the different types of damp so that you can identify any potential concerns and how to let us know if there is a problem.
+As your landlord, it’s our responsibility to provide you with a safe and healthy home.
+Our aim is to share practical advice that will help you manage condensation and maintain a healthy home, outlining the different types of damp, how to spot potential concerns and how to contact us if there is a problem.

 -